CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial04.md

 # Making Data From Observation & Sensing

 Observation and sensing can be powerful ways to capture spatial qualities that are not already packaged as readily available datasets.
-In this tutorial, we'll learn how to create our own dataset using [Epicollect 5](https://five.epicollect.net/), a free and easy-to-use web and mobile data-gathering platform.
+In this tutorial, you will learn how to create your own data through observation, using the GPS recievers on phones to capture the latitude and longitude coordinates of points linked to any attribute fields of your choosing.
+To do so, we will be using [Epicollect 5](https://five.epicollect.net/), a free and easy-to-use web and mobile data-gathering platform.
 You can access a full user's guide to Epicollect 5 [here](https://docs.epicollect.net/).

-For the purposes of this tutorial, we will demonstrate data collection for a project documenting grafitti in Soho, Manhattan during the turbulent summer of 2020.
+For the purposes of this tutorial, we will demonstrate data collection for a project documenting grafitti in Soho, Manhattan during the summer of 2020.

 ## Setting Up Your EpiCollect 5 Account and Project

 Go to the [Epicollect 5 Website](https://five.epicollect.net/) and click log in on the top right corner.
 When redirected to the sign in page, use your columbia email to set up your account.